awsdocs/aws-sdk-for-javascript-v3/doc_source/kinesis-examples-capturing-page-scrolling.md

-# Capturing Web Page Scroll Progress with Amazon Kinesis<a name="kinesis-examples-capturing-page-scrolling"></a>
+# Capturing Webpage Scroll Progress with Amazon Kinesis<a name="kinesis-examples-capturing-page-scrolling"></a>

 ![\[JavaScript code example that applies to browser execution\]](http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/images/browsericon.png)

 **This browser script example shows:**
-+ How to capture scroll progress in a web page with Amazon Kinesis as an example of streaming page usage metrics for later analysis\.
++ How to capture scroll progress in a webpage with Amazon Kinesis as an example of streaming page usage metrics for later analysis\.

 ## The Scenario<a name="kinesis-examples-capturing-page-scrolling-scenario"></a>

 In this example, a simple HTML page simulates the content of a blog page\.
 As the reader scrolls the simulated blog post, the browser script uses the SDK for JavaScript to record the scroll distance down the page and send that data to Kinesis using the [https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Kinesis.html#putRecords-property](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Kinesis.html#putRecords-property) method of the Kinesis client class\.
 The streaming data captured by Amazon Kinesis Data Streams can then be processed by Amazon EC2 instances and stored in any of several data stores including Amazon DynamoDB and Amazon Redshift\.

+![\[JavaScript in a browser script sending scroll data to Kinesis.\]](http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/images/kinesis-examples.png)

 ## Prerequisite Tasks<a name="kinesis-examples-capturing-page-scrolling-prerequisites"></a>